 "It must be a big ray."
 He studies Damian.
 "You're a city kid."

-Damian wonders what it is that tags him from the city.
+Damian wonders what it is tagging him from the city.
 "I can do this myself."

 "If you're going to do something, pull him in."